Mino traditional Japanese paper Mino washi

 - 1. Preparation of raw materials

 Paper mulberry, a deciduous tree shrub belonging to the mulberry family, features long fibers and is the most commonly used fiber in making Japanese paper.
 Mino washi is used in a variety of ways such as ceremonial, artistic (calligraphy), and practical (shoji screens).
 Other trees used for washi are paper bush, generally used to make printing paper with a slick and slightly glossy texture; and ganpi plant, for paper with a glossy texture.

 First trees are cut at the base, with enough stock left for them to regrow.
 Then the wood is stripped of the outer bark and left in piles to dry.

 - 2. Bleaching in river water

 The dried bark piles are left in a river or tank for about five days to soften and remove impurities.

 - 3. Boiling and aging

-To help loosen the long fibers, the softened bark is boiled for 1 to 2 hours in an alkaline solution, usually made of lime or soda ash.
+To help loosen the long fibers, the softened bark is boiled for one to two hours in an alkaline solution, usually made of lime or soda ash.
 In earlier times, rice hulls or paddy straw was used.

 - 4. Cleaning

 During this step, hunched-over craftsmen spend hours removing knots and dirt from the boiled down fibers by hand which takes a considerable amount of time.
 Since how impeccably this process is carried out directly affects the quality of the finished paper, such prolonged cleaning makes an enormous difference in quality, which is what sets Mino washi apart.

 - 5. Beating

 Cleaned fibers are beaten on a board with a pestle or wooden hammer.
 To further thin the fibers, a rounded bundle is beaten for about ten minutes.
 Machines are increasingly used for this process, and fewer craftsmen remain true to this manual tradition.

 - 6. Papermaking